AnthonyKendall/Azure-AD-Setup/README.md

 Password: Set this to something secure and long.

-In the end, your page should look like this:
+In the end, your page should look like this.
+Dont worry, we will apply some security rules to only allow your IP to RDP to these servers.

 Part 1: